GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Who provides the inputs to a critical function?
+* Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
+* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # User
 Definition - User:
 Individual or group that interacts with a system or benefits from a system during its utilization, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]